 Irish Surname - Gallagher

-The name Gallagher in Irish is O'Gallcobhar meaning 'foreign help' or 'lover of foreigners'.
-Gallagher is the 14th most numerous surname in Ireland, and is chiefly found today in the provinces of Ulster and North Connacht.
+The old Irish for the surname Gallagher was O'Gallcobhar meaning 'foreign help' or 'lover of foreigners'.
+The modern Irish for the name is Gallachóir.
+Gallagher is the 14th most numerous surname in Ireland, and is chiefly found today in the provinces of Ulster and North Connacht, with it holding the number one position of surnames in Donegal.

 The main sept has been in Donegal since the 4th century and are of the Cineal Connaill line.
 The original O'Gallcobhar from whom the family claim descent, was descended from Conall Gulban, son of Niall of the Nine Hostages, a 4th century king of Ireland.
 Their territory was in Tír Chonaill (literally ‘Conall’s Land), in County Donegal.
 Their name was possibly acquired during the 14th century when their chiefs were marshals in the O'Donnell military forces which held possession of Donegal.
 The majority of descendants can still be found in County Donegal and although less common elsewhere in Ireland, it has spread throughout the country over the centuries and has become most common in the nearby counties of Derry, Fermanagh and Tyrone.